Skip to main content

 As our founder, Dr. Mark Leondires says, “It takes a village, but the village is out there.”

-If you’re a member of the LGBTQ+ community, you have the advantage of knowing that there are resources out there.
 While many non-LGBTQ+ patients experience grief, shame, and sadness at the prospect of talking to a fertility provider, the LGBTQ+ community has the unique experience of approaching it with a different outlook.
 How’s that for positivity?!

-Choosing a provider who has extensive experience helping LGBTQ+ families grow and provides resources to support you throughout your journey is key to your success!
+So, while family building can undoubtedly be challenging for the LGBTQ+ community, it is often an exciting process too.
+Choosing a provider who has extensive experience helping LGBTQ+ families grow and provides inclusive support throughout your journey is key to your success.

 Looking for more support on your LGBTQ+ family-building journey?
 We've got you covered!
+Explore a variety of family stories, treatment guides, and other helpful resources below.

-Read Family Stories
+Real Family Stories

 For Moms-to-Be